Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: RDM, vortex strings and BPS fractality in SQCD.

-Having formulated conjecture about the correspondence between the specific subsector of ${\cal N}=2$ SQCD and a Bethe root solution of the RDM model, we can now introduce the notion of BPS multifractality generalizing the discussion in \cite{chen2025bps} where the notion of BPS chaos was introduced.
+Having formulated the relation between the specific subsector of ${\cal N}=2$ SQCD and a single Bethe root solution of the RDM model, we can now conjecture the notion of BPS fractality generalizing the discussion in \cite{chen2025bps} where the notion of BPS chaos was introduced.
 It was motivated by the search for the mechanism responsible for formation of a black hole horizon.
 The Bekenstein-Hawking entropy is believed to be saturated by the ensemble of degenerate BPS states, which is generally assumed to have a small $\frac{1}{16}$ amount of SUSY.
 Therefore, it is natural to question the difference between the properties of microstates that form the BH horizon and those that form only horizonless geometries.

 There are two ways to approach this problem.
 First, it was suggested that the chaotic properties of the microstates play a key role.
 Usually, chaotic properties are quantified by the spectral statistics; however, in the horizon case, the situation is different, since it involves the multiple degenerate states whose multiplicities produce the required entropy.
 Therefore, different diagnostics of the chaos in the degenerate spectrum is required.
 It was suggested to consider some probe operator with nontrivial matrix elements between degenerate states and investigate its spectrum \cite{lin2023holography}.
 The statistical properties of this operator allow us to say if the sector of the Hilbert space is chaotic or not.
 The statistical properties were investigated via the simplest diagnostics, the level spacing distribution.
 The Wigner surmise corresponds to "BPS chaos", while deviation in the direction of the Poisson distribution leads to "BPS localization".